magnusindregard/innovation-days-web/README.md

-After a period of preparations and registration, we kick off with a few hours of inspirational talks about innovation, product development, and lean startup practices from industry experts, open to every employee, spread over several days.
+After a period of preparations and registration, we kick off with a few hours of inspirational talks about innovation, product development, and lean startup practices from industry experts, open to every employee.

 Then up to 100 interested people from across all departments will meet, share their ideas for new products, services, and other innovations, team around the ideas